bparanj/crystal/computer/components/CMOS-battery.md

 ### Key Points:

 1. **Type:**
-   - Most commonly, the CMOS battery is a CR2032 lithium coin cell.
+   - Most , the CMOS battery is a CR2032 lithium coin cell.

 2. **Lifespan:**
-   - The battery typically lasts 3 to 5 years but can vary depending on usage and environment.
+   - The battery  lasts 3 to 5 years but can vary depending on usage and environment.

 3. **Signs of Failure:**
    - When the CMOS battery fails, you may notice issues such as: